awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

 ![AWS Tracking Application](images/LambdaEndpoint.png)

 Copy the Lambda ARN value and then paste it the **Determine the missing students** step of the Amazon States Language document that is located in the Step Functions console.
-Update the Lambda ARN value for the **Send All Nofications** step as well.
+Update the Lambda ARN value for the **Send All Notifications** step as well.
 This is how you hook in Lambda functions created by using the AWS SDK for Java into a workflow created by using Step Functions.

 ![AWS Tracking Application](images/LambdaResources.png)

 ## Execute your workflow by using the Step Functions console

 You can invoke the workflow on the Step Functions console.
 An execution receives JSON input.
 For this example, you can pass the following JSON data to the workflow.

      {
      "date": "2021-02-01"